sonjagrrru/secure-bank-demo/README.md

 docker compose -f docker/docker-compose.yml up -d --build postgres   # DB schema / init-db.sql changes
 ```

+**When to rebuild Nginx:**
+- Changed `docker/nginx.conf` (rate limits, proxy rules, security headers, server blocks)
+- Changed SSL certificates in `docker/certs/`
+- Changed `docker/Dockerfile.nginx`

+Nginx does **not** need rebuilding for backend, frontend, or database code changes — it only forwards traffic.

 > **Note:** Changes to `init-db.sql` only take effect on a fresh database.
 If the database already exists, use the reset script below or drop the volume first with `docker compose -f docker/docker-compose.yml down -v`.

 ## Database Reset